MikeT888/hello-world/README.md

 # hello-world
-In thebeginning there was no code
+In the beginning there was no code
+Soon there will be lots of code spaghetti perhaps, but code all the same